ecg-icas/icas/doc/next/_sources/ads.rst.txt

 description
 """""""""""

 The description field of the ad.
+Any string, with minimum and maximum length determined by the category.
+See :ref:`categories_v2`.
+URLs are not allowed as part of the title.
 All HTML elements except for the ones below will be removed:

 .. code-block:: html